 See the Study Abroad website for additional REEPs open to COMM and TCMS majors.

 DEPARTMENT SUPERVISED DIRECT ENROLLMENT PROGRAMS

-The Department of Communication has developed a network of global universities with strong communication programs, and our faculty have personal ties with these institutions.
+The Department of Communication and Journalism has developed a network of global universities with strong communication programs, and our faculty have personal ties with these institutions.
 Students can enroll directly in these overseas institutions, and be assured that their courses will be accepted by Texas A&M as fulfilling departmental requirements.
 Tuition and other fees are payable to the host institution.
 These programs will normally require a stay of a semester abroad, and the course content is offered in English.

 - Nanyang Technological University (Singapore)

 - Copenhagen School of Business (Denmark)